Arrange a Consult

 Additional information on Peutz Jeghers Syndrome can be found at:

+Hirschsprung disease occurs in 1 out of every 5,000 live births.
+The disease occurs more often in males than in females, and sometimes can be associated with inherited conditions, one common example being Down syndrome.
 Hirschsprung disease, also known as megacolon, is a congenital (happening before birth) condition in which nerve cells in the lining of the intestine do not develop properly.
 These nerves are responsible for the wave-like motion that helps push food through the intestines so that it can be digested and passed out of the body as stool.

 A child’s large intestine is about five feet long – and Hirschprung disease can affect either a small or large portion of the organ.
 The condition occurs most commonly in the upper rectum or the sigmoid colon, which is the very last part of the large intestine before stool reaches the anus.